 - KCTC and Neighbor to Neighbor are both 501 (c) 3 non-profit organizations.

-Each autumn for over 30 years Kansas City runners look forward to a special race on Cliff Drive in the historic Northeast.
+Each autumn for 35 years Kansas City runners look forward to a special race on Cliff Drive in the historic Northeast.
 The first Cliff Hanger took place in 1985, starting at the Concourse on Gladstone Boulevard.
 Over the years, the 5K and an 8K race has been staged on several courses in the Northeast area including the streets near the Concourse and Cliff Drive.
+In 2018, the 8K was extended to a 10K.
 In early years the race ended with a tough uphill at the Kansas City Museum.
 One of the high points was the years when local restaurants provided post race food at the awards ceremony on the grounds of the Kansas City Museum.
 The popular Italian Festival was often the same weekend.

 The race has always drawn runners and their friends and families from all over the metro KC area, making it a great way to showcase the Museum district and Cliff Drive.
 The 2008 race was the first in many years to attract more than 700 runners and was a great introduction to the new renovations on Cliff Drive that make the route even more scenic.